Sonia Raman: College and legal career

 Raman attended Framingham High School in Framingham, Massachusetts.
-She started her college career at Tufts University in 1992 and joined the basketball team as a walk-on.
+She enrolled at Tufts University in 1992 and joined the basketball team as a walk-on.
 Raman played off the bench as a guard until she was sidelined with a broken leg after she was hit by a car in her junior year.
 Raman began to develop her coaching abilities during her playing absence while encouraging her teammates and studying basketball.
 She served as team co-captain during her senior season.
 Raman graduated from Tufts University in 1996 with a Bachelor of Arts degree in International Relations and went on to receive a Juris Doctor from Boston College Law School in 2001.

-After graduating from law school she worked for Fidelity Investments and the United States Department of Labor.
+After graduating from law school, Raman worked for the United States Department of Labor.
+She then worked for Fidelity Investments as a lawyer on their risk and compliance team.
+Raman left her job at Fidelity in 2008 to concentrate on her coaching career.

 Coaching career

 Raman began her intercollegiate coaching career with a two-year stint as an assistant coach at Tufts.

 On July 9, 2008, Raman was named head coach of the MIT Engineers women's basketball team after serving as an assistant coach at Wellesley College for the previous six years.
 Raman was named New England Women's and Men's Athletic Conference (NEWMAC) Women's Basketball Coach of the Year in 2016 and 2017.

 On September 11, 2020, the Memphis Grizzlies of the National Basketball Association (NBA) announced Raman was hired as an assistant coach.
 She became the first Indian-American woman and the 14th woman to be named as an NBA coach.
 Raman had developed a relationship with Rich Cho, the Grizzlies' vice president of basketball strategy, who she first encountered when Cho was looking for student intern recommendations.
 Grizzlies head coach, Taylor Jenkins, was "blown away" by Raman and had no qualms in hiring her despite her relative unknown status.
 Raman worked in scouting, player development and analytics for the Grizzlies.
 She was replaced on the Grizzlies coaching staff in 2024.

 In 2025, Raman joined the coaching staff of the defending WNBA champion, the New York Liberty.

+On October 28, 2025, Raman was announced as the head coach for the Seattle Storm.
+She became the first person of Indian descent to be a head coach in the WNBA.